Celebrating Black History Month: an evening with Lord Adebowale CBE and Baroness Warsi

 Speakers

-Join us in London for our annual Black History Month celebration, which this year we are hosting with the NHS Race and Health Observatory.
+Join us in London for our annual Black History Month celebration, which this year we are hosting in partnership with the NHS Race and Health Observatory.
 The evening will feature an insightful and in-depth conversation between Lord Victor Adebowale CBE and The Rt Hon.
 Baroness Sayeeda Warsi.

 Lord Adebowale CBE will invite reflections from Baroness Warsi on her personal journey through her career as lawyer, politician and a member of the House of Lords.
 This evening will provide exclusive insights on what it means to be a pioneering leader from a BME background.